denchiklut/ssr-boilerplate/README.md

 yarn install
 ```

 ### Step 2.
+Https setup

+If you need to use https, follow these steps:

+1. in `setup.sh` change the `domain` variable to your domain
+2. run the command `yarn setup`
+3. finally add your HOST variable to .env file as `https://<YOUR-domain>:PORT`

+### Step 2.
 Environment variables

-Add `.env` file based on `.env.example`
+You can use .env file to specify environment variables.
+This file is ignored by git.

 #### Adding new `env` variable

 1. Add it to `.env` file
-2. Add it\`s name to `@types/env/index.d.ts` (for TS)
+2. For TS completion and validation add it to `envSchema` in `src/common/env/env.util.ts`
 3. If this variable needs to be accessible from both `client` & `server` add it\`s name to
    `setEnvVars` function in `common/env/env.util`
-4. You can access this variable via `getEnvVars` function.
+4. You can access environment variable via `getENV` function.
-   This function will return a proper value based on environment & log a message if variable is not defined.
+   This function will return a proper value based on environment (client/server) and cast it to a proper type based on `envSchema` from `step 2` (string/number/boolean)

 #### Global variables